cheatham1/GetStartedBook/find_the_higgs_2.md

 Select:

-* Number of Jets = 0 : We have decided this analysis is specifically with zero jets
+* Number of Jets = 0 : We have decided this analysis is specifically with zero jets.

-* Reconstructed Dilepton Mass < 75 GeV :
+* Reconstructed Dilepton Mass < 75 GeV : The $$Z$$ events are the major background in this analysis.
+The $$Z$$ boson has a mass of 91 GeV, which is reconstructed from the mass of the two leptons.
+Requiring Reconstructed Dilepton Mass to be less than 75 GeV removes over 90 % of the Z events.

 * Total Lepton Transverse Momentum > 30 GeV

-* Missing Transverse Momentum > 40 GeV : This cut should remove alot of Z background since there tends to be little missing transverse m
+* Missing Transverse Momentum > 40 GeV : This cut should remove $$Z$$ background since there tends to be little missing transverse in $$Z$$ events.  $$Z$$ boson decays to charged leptons do not have any neutrinos in the final state while the other processes do.

-* Opening Angle between Leptons < 80 : We know that the opening angle between leptons for $$H\rightarrow WW$$ peaks tends to be small whereas for Z events the opening angle tends to be large.
+* Opening Angle between Leptons < 80 : We know that the opening angle between leptons for $$H\rightarrow WW$$ tends to be small whereas for Z events the opening angle tends to be large.

 The dominant background after all these cuts in the